Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Method

 where $\hat{q}(x,y,z,t)$ is the low-rank representation of the field and $\epsilon(x,y,z,t)$ is the truncation error.
 This residual denotes the portion of the true field not represented by the low-rank approximation and thus quantifies the unresolved flow energy.

-The time-dependent bases framework supports multiple decomposition techniques.
+The time-dependent bases framework supports multidimensional data and multiple decomposition techniques.
 Based on the vortex–gust interaction physics, two approaches can be considered.
+One fully decomposes the field into one-dimensional modes in the \(x\), \(y\), and \(z\) directions, offering a high compression ratio and interpretation via modal energy. {In this scenario, the time-dependent bases take the following form,

+Where $\xi_{i_1}(x,t)$, $\xi_{i_2}(y,t)$, and $\xi_{i_3}(z,t)$ are one-dimensional modes in the $x$, $y$, and $z$ directions, respectively, and $\tn{\mathsfbi{T}}_{i_1 i_2 i_3}(t)$ is the core tensor.
+In this formulation, the one-dimensional modes are not directly interpretable as flow structures; physical features are revealed only after reconstructing the full field. } Further details on this approach are referred to Zamani Ashtiani et al.~\cite{ashtiani2022scalable}.

-One fully decomposes the field into one-dimensional modes in the \(x\), \(y\), and \(z\) directions, offering a high compression ratio and interpretation via modal energy.
-However, it does not reveal flow structure or coherent organization without reconstructing the flow field.
-In the second approach, adopted in this study, the \((x,y)\) plane is grouped into two-dimensional in-plane modes and use one-dimensional spanwise modes in the \(z\) direction.
-This typically yields lower compression but slower error growth, and the in-plane \((x,y)\) modes explicitly reveal flow structure including vortices, shear layers, and separation.
-The latter is particularly advantageous for the current modal analysis of extreme vortex-airfoil interactions because it aligns the bases with dominant in-plane vortex dynamics, capturing coherent structures in the \((x,y)\) plane while representing spanwise variability compactly along the spanwise direction.
-Consequently, this decomposition reveals the dominant flow physics through in-plane modes and their modal energies.
+In response, this study considers adopting the second approach --- the \((x,y)\) plane is grouped into two-dimensional in-plane modes and use one-dimensional spanwise modes in the \(z\) direction.
+This typically yields lower compression because the physical space $(x,y)$ is not decomposed.
+However, it exhibits slower error growth, and the in-plane $(x,y)$ modes explicitly reveal flow structure, including vortices, shear layers, and separation.
+The latter is particularly advantageous for the current modal analysis of extreme vortex-airfoil interactions because it aligns the bases with dominant in-plane vortex dynamics, capturing flow structures in the \((x,y)\) plane while representing spanwise variability compactly along the spanwise direction.
+Consequently, this decomposition reveals the dominant flow physics through in-plane modes and their modal energies, enabling the analysis of the present turbulent airfoil wake-extreme vortex gust interactions, as summarized in figure~\ref{fig:TDB}.
 The low-rank approximation is described as,